marieGD00/Pocketask_code/README.md

 # Pocketask_code
-Inside are snippets of some of the code that I worked on with our developer which today contribute to the live App
+The following are snippets of the code I developed in React Native which today contribute to the live Pocketask App